juliogomez/devops/README.md

 Every new feature would be tracked by a Version Control Server, then implemented in a new image, tested, and translated into its own deployment.
 Everything automatic and based on containers to eliminate dependency issues.

-This looks like a new world!
+__This looks like a new world!__

+Please click [here](https://rawgit.com/juliogomez/devops/master/demos/myhero_CICD.html) to see a demo of the CICD pipeline working on our _myhero_ application.

 ### Pipeline on-premises